mesoform/apache-fwdproxy/README.md

  to configure:
 * Apache with new and updated upstream servers
 * Squid with dynamic ACLs for downstream clients

-We also demonstrate how to take advantage of [inside-container orchestration](http://autopilotpattern.io) for:
+We also demonstrate how to take advantage of [inside-container orchestration](http://autopilotpattern.io) to:
-* understand our local environment and preconfigure our application
+* Understand our local environment and preconfigure our application
-* understand our wider system environment and run jobs based on conditions
+* Understand our wider system environment and run jobs based on conditions
-* monitor the health of our applications and report their state for other systems to consume Lastly, we show how the playbook provides a consistent and simple mechanism to generate container images, scheduling and orchestration code.
+* Monitor the health of our applications and report their state for other systems to consume

+Lastly, we show how the playbook provides a consistent and simple mechanism to generate container images, scheduling and orchestration code.